Last updated: July 13, 2026

 Location: 150 N. Dearborn St, Chicago, IL 60601

-Nestled in the heart of the theater district, Petterino’s is a timeless Italian-American restaurant known for its classic steaks, pastas, and vintage ambiance.
+Nestled in the heart of the theater district, Petterino’s is our favorite Italian-American restaurant known for its classic steaks, pastas, and vintage ambiance.
 The walls are adorned with caricatures of famous guests, making it feel like stepping into a piece of Chicago’s golden era.

 Why visit?
 If you’re seeing a Broadway show at the Goodman Theatre or Chicago Theatre, this is a perfect pre- or post-show dining spot.
 We stopped here just before seeing Il Volo and loved the pasta!
 It’s a blend of sophistication and comfort, but still casual.
 If it’s not too windy opt for the outdoor seating where you can people-watch too!